buy baby light and sound machine

 So, in my opinion, if you live in a small house a video monitoring system is really exaggerated as you can listen to the baby if he cries.
 And a tip if you live in a big house or if you want to have a meal on your porch while the baby is sleeping inside: ask your spouse to call you on WhatsApp, ask him to turn off the microphone and leave your phone in the baby’s room with the call on.
 Works wonders and it’s free 😊 (you can also use an old phone for this purpose if you’re alone).

-They look cute, but definitely not a necessity.
-My babies actually had an activity gym and play mat that I reused from friends but it made zero difference my babies lives.
-It took my baby a while to actually get interested in the hanging toys, and he didn’t stay interested for very long.
-The mat part is convenient so they won’t be on bare floor, but a blanket would suffice.
-Also, remember that we are concentrating a child’s play area so there is an increase of germs, food, etc in that area, which means you have to clean it properly to avoid illness.
+They may appear adorable, but they are certainly not essential.
+My babies had an activity gym and play mat that I borrowed from friends and, truth be told, it had no significant impact on their lives.
+It took some time for my baby to actually become interested in the hanging toys, and that interest didn’t last very long.
+The mat is convenient for ensuring they’re not on the bare floor, but a simple blanket would suffice.
+Also, it’s worth noting that when you concentrate a child’s play area, there’s an increased risk of germs and food residue, which necessitates thorough cleaning to prevent illnesses.

 Babies are not scared of the dark or silence and any light or sound will be stimulating and can prevent them from falling asleep or staying asleep so let’s skip these items completely.
 It is also recommended that babies perceive the day as it is: darkness during the night, light during the day, so they start adopting our routines and learn the difference between day and night.
 The same for sounds, complete silence should be limited to the night time, so infants assimilate that’s the time to sleep.
 It’s important to allow them to see and hear the routines of your home as they are.

-This is almost an essential item but I actually never bought one for my two babies so you can definitely feed your babies without a high chair.
-If you really think you will need a high chair than this is an item you can add to your list, but not before the baby is 8-9 months old.
+While a high chair is often considered an essential item, I never actually purchased one for my two babies.
+You can absolutely feed your baby without a high chair.
+If you believe you’ll eventually need one, it’s an item you can consider adding to your list, but you can wait until your baby is around 8-9 months old.

 Unless you are making your own baby wipes, there’s no need to buy a wipe dispenser.
-Normal baby wipes packs already have very good containers that keep moisture inside so they don’t get dry (Don’t forget to always recycle the boxes after use).
-Wipe warmers are totally non-essential, only if you are in a cold environment, as you can always warm the wipe with your hand before you use it on the baby.
+Standard baby wipes packs typically come with excellent containers that effectively retain moisture, preventing them from drying out (and don’t forget to recycle the boxes once you’re done).
+Wipe warmers are entirely optional and may only be considered if you’re in a cold environment.
+In most cases, you can simply warm the wipe with your hand before using it on the baby.

-Please keep in mind that an estimate of 5000 wipes will be used in the first year of the baby and that’s a lot of waste, so, try your best to go for eco-friendly brands and/or, whenever you’re home and its warm, wash instead of wiping: it’s better for your baby and for the environment!
+It’s worth noting that an estimated 5,000 wipes are used in the first year of a baby’s life, and that’s a significant amount of waste.
+Therefore, it’s a good idea to opt for eco-friendly brands whenever possible and, when you’re at home and the weather is warm, consider washing instead of wiping.
+It’s not only better for your baby but also for the environment!

-This is the most recognizable non-essential item of all.
-Besides the obvious fact that toys are totally non-essential, there are other reasons why you don’t have to have toys on your list.
-First, keep in mind that toys are the most common gift from family and friends, so your child will have plenty of them, even if you don’t buy any.
-And then, infants don’t play with toys in the first months.
-And when they start interacting with objects, you will soon realize babies are very much interested in playing with spoons, napkins, milk cartons, toilet paper rolls, your mobile phone (yes!) and many other random objects.
+This is perhaps the most evident non-essential item of all.
+Not only are toys entirely non-essential, but there are several reasons why you needn’t include them on your list.
+To begin with, keep in mind that toys are among the most common gifts from family and friends, so your child will likely receive plenty of them, even if you don’t purchase any.
+Moreover, in the first few months, infants generally don’t engage with toys.
+As they start to interact with objects, you’ll soon discover that babies are often more intrigued by items like spoons, napkins, milk cartons, toilet paper rolls, your mobile phone (yes!), and various other random objects.

 Conclusion

-And that’s it, those are my recommendation of products you can skip which might save you between 550$ to 1200$ 😊.
-Besides saving a good amount of money, adopting a minimalist approach to your new life as a parent is a more conscious way to help the environment and to be more relaxed.
-There is a lot you will have to buy for your baby so, spend wisely, for you, for your baby and for mother earth.
+And there you have it—those are my recommendations for products you can safely skip, potentially saving you between $550 to $1200 😊.
+In addition to the cost savings, embracing a minimalist approach to parenthood is a conscious way to contribute to a healthier environment and cultivate a more relaxed parenting experience.
+With so many items to purchase for your baby, it’s wise to spend thoughtfully, for your own benefit, your baby’s well-being, and the health of Mother Earth.
 I have made a list of great eco-friendly and fair trade baby brands here if you want to take a look.

 Also, since this post is also directed for new parents who want to save (among other reasons) I always like to share Amazon Baby Registry, one of the most complete worldwide, and you can still get 10% additional discount on certain items, a free welcome box (valued up to 35$) and 365 days to return gifts.

-Remember that reusing is always an option for baby items, so ask your friends, your family and neighbours if they have stuff they can borrow.
-Babies grow so fast! ♡ And once again, as written above, only you know what is required for your home.
-So I left links on the images or highlighted text in case you’re interested and would like to purchase them.
-The links on the post are affiliate links.
-As a participant in the affiliate programs, I earn a small percentage from qualifying purchases.
-I thank you in advance for any purchase you make through my links so you support my writing 😊 ♡.
+Keep in mind that reusing is always an excellent option for baby items, so don’t hesitate to ask your friends, family, and neighbors if they have items you can borrow.
+After all, babies grow so quickly! ♡ As mentioned earlier, you are the best judge of what your home truly needs.
+I’ve included links on the images or highlighted text in case you’re interested in purchasing any of these items.
+Please note that the links in this post are affiliate links.
+As a participant in affiliate programs, I earn a small percentage from qualifying purchases.
+I want to express my gratitude in advance for any purchases made through my links, as they help support my writing♡.

 If you liked this post and the way I see life, I invite you to follow Sawatta on any platform you are more active on: Pinterest, Facebook, Instagram.